 The Benefits of Exogenous Ketone Supplements

-During a keto diet, your body will naturally produce three ketones during ketosis: BHB, acetoacetate, and acetone.
-Your body benefits from the extra ketones found in exogenous supplements when your body is not currently experiencing ketosis.
+During a keto diet, your body will naturally produce three ketones as part of fat metabolism: BHB, acetoacetate, and acetone.
+Your body benefits from the extra ketones found in exogenous supplements by promoting deeper ketosis (or helping you get into ketosis fast).

 Realistically, there will be times when you’re unable to maintain a steady state of ketosis.
-The biggest benefit of ketone supplements is that they help get you back into ketosis instead of having to wait.
-You can take them before a workout for extra energy or in between meals for a nice extra punch of ketones.
+One of the biggest advantages of ketone supplements is that they help get you back into ketosis quickly instead of having to wait.
+You can take them before a workout for extra energy, while you’re fasting, or in between meals for a clean mental boost and fewer food cravings.